In an earlier post, I talked about the emotions you may experience if you are fired or your employment is suddenly terminated.

 If you were recently registered with any recruitment agencies, touch base with them and let them know you are back looking for work.
 Reach out to any professional connections you have who might be able to help in your job search.

-Head to LinkedIn and see what opportunities are listed.
+Head over to LinkedIn and see what opportunities are listed.